boeckmann/asm6502/README.txt

        is that of the expression assigned to it, unless it is forward- referenced.

-       Forward-referenced means that a symbol can be used in expressions before it is defined.
+       Forward-referenced means that a symbol is used in an expression before it is defined.
 Forward-referenced symbols are _always_ of type word, regardless of what is assigned to them.

-       Labels may not be redefined.
        If a variable is assigned a value multiple times, it must always be the same value.
 Otherwise, it is an illegal redefinition.
+Labels may not be defined more than once.

-       Symbols may be defined locally by prepending them with @.
-They are associated with the previous non-local label defined.
+       Variables and labels may be defined locally by prepending their name with @.
+They are then associated with the previous non-local label defined.
 They may be referenced within expressions locally by @name or with their qualified name label@name outside their local scope.
        Example:

                  jmp hello@l   ; fully qualified label reference
          hello: